mussol/100-days-of-code/log.md

 ### Day 43: March 15, 2017

 Day 2 of the JS mini bootcamp.
 For loops, arrays...
 I'd also done it all, but they did go over git/github as well, which was useful.
 Practiced some more.

+### Day 44: March 16, 2017

+Day 3 of the JS mini bootcamp.
+Creating and manipulating objects, great practice with the exercises!